MicrosoftDocs/dynamics365smb-docs/business-central/marketing-setup-contacts.md

 After you have assigned job responsibilities to your contacts, you can use this information to select contacts for your segments.
 For more information, see [Add Contacts to Segments](marketing-add-contact-segment.md).

-## To assign organizational levels to a contact person
+## To assign organizational levels to a contact
 You can use organizational levels on your contacts to specify which position they have in the company, for example, top management.
 You can use this information when entering information about your contacts.

 > [!NOTE]